depl0y/funda-indexer/README.md

 ## Frontend

-For the frondend I used a simple React application, created by the default 'create-react-app' script.
+For the frontend I used a simple React application, created by the default 'create-react-app' script.
 As a language I am using Typescript again (for the same reasons as mentioned above).

 The project contains 2 custom views responsible for showing the top 10 information and a table with results.